SNS Economic Policy Council 2019

 The SNS Economic Policy Council 2019 examines the current Swedish municipal model and its ability to fulfil its commitments.
 Is the model sustainable?
 What authority can the government undertake without inferring with the municipalities’ autonomy?
 To what extent can voters hold their local politicians accountable?
-How should the local democratic system be organized?
+How should the local democratic system be organised?

-Gissur Ó Erlingsson, Associate Professor at the Department for Studies of Social Change and Culture (ISAK) and the centre for Municipality Studies (CKS), Linköping University.
+Gissur Ó Erlingsson, Associate Professor at the Department for Studies of Social Change and Culture (ISAK) and the Centre for Municipality Studies (CKS), Linköping University.

 Lovisa Persson, researcher at the Research Institute of Industrial Economics (IFN).

 Jørn Rattsø, Professor of Economics at the departments of Economics, Norwegian University of Science and Technology.

 Research Director: Stefan Sandström, email@example.com, phone +46 8 507 025 64.

 The report presentation took place at a conference on January 16, 2019.